ABTA 40 Years | Mon-Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Holidays: 10am to 4:00pm

 (No meals)

-Arrive in Tashkent and transfer to the Inspira-S Hotel (or similar) for a rest.
+Arrive in Tashkent and transfer to your hotel for a rest.
 After an introductory lecture and welcome lunch, take a city tour to see the highlights of Tashkent, including Kukeldash mosque, Muyie Mubarak library and Tillya Sheikh mosque.
-In the afternoon, fly to Nukus and stay overnight at Jipek Joli (or similar)
+In the afternoon, fly to Nukus, arriving in the evening.

 (Breakfast and lunch)